 12. Replace a not so good habit with a better one.
 There is a lot of opinion around that says that it takes 21 – 30days to break a habit or form a new one.
 From my research I’ve discovered that whilst that may be true for some this is based on an opinion published in a book in the 1960’s and has been perpetuated as fact in a range of theories since.
 Although it seems that this is based on opinion rather than a scientific study, it is a good estimate.
 From what I’ve read and from my experience changing a habit can be based on a range of factors, and can take anywhere between a few days, to several months or even years

-Natalie Pickett is the Founder and CEO of Wellness on Time – An online wellness program to help you to integrate wellness into your everyday routine.
+Natalie Pickett is the Founder and CEO of Wellness on Time – An online wellness program, books and magazine to help you to integrate wellness into your everyday.